torvalds/linux/Documentation/driver-api/cxl/allocation/reclaim.rst

 ZSwap and Node Preference
 =========================
-In Linux v6.15 and below, ZSwap allocates memory from the local node of the processor for the new pages being compressed.
+In GNU/Linux v6.15 and below, ZSwap allocates memory from the local node of the processor for the new pages being compressed.
 Since pages being compressed are typically cold, the result is a cold page becomes promoted - only to be later demoted as it ages off the LRU.

-In Linux v6.XX, ZSwap tries to prefer the node of the page being compressed as the allocation target for the compression page.
+In GNU/Linux v6.XX, ZSwap tries to prefer the node of the page being compressed as the allocation target for the compression page.
 This helps prevent thrashing.